 University of Massachusetts - Lowell is one of the best schools in the country for Criminal Justice & Corrections.
 After getting their bachelor's degree, criminal justice students typically earn an average of $38,432 in the first five years of their career.
 The specific location of Lowell, Massachusetts, is satisfactory for students who opt for a quiet, suburban area.

 The student body at this school is very diverse and is represented by undergraduates from across 29 states and territories and at least 45 countries.
-Many UMass Lowell students get scholarships.
-Ever wish you had an easy way to see a school's grades in each subject?
-Now you do.
-Check out University of Massachusetts - Lowell's scorecard.
+Study hard for your SAT; the standard score of applicants to UMass Lowell is 1,165.
+Where is University of Massachusetts - Lowell really succeeding?
+Check out all of the school's rankings.